 The art of environmental data

 Sensity artworks are made from the data that is collected across the city.
 The sensors interpret the micro-data of the interactive city or responding city space.
 The outputs from the sensors networks then display a poetic interpretation of the city online, in real time.
 The information is also used to create offline installations and sculptural artworks.
 Several artworks (sonfications and visualisations) have been made connecting up space and cities.

-All the artworks in this series use data from the real time environment which is collected via a netwroked of custom sensors.
-A new experience of the city results on the mash up meta data from these multiple data streams.
-Sensity leverages this data and represents it online, showing the life of the system, while also opening up the control of the system, and the publishing emerging changing bahaviours of the space.
+All the artworks in this series use data from the real time environment which is collected via a network of custom sensors.
+A new experience of the city results of the mashed up data from these multiple data streams.
+Sensity leverages this data and represents it showing the life of the system, while also opening up the control of the system, and the publishing emerging changing bahaviours of the space.

 As all things becomes connected and networked, my concept will be become a system that senses not just the city but the whole world.
 Eventually sensors will be linked to give a real time global visualization.
 Public domain data resource for art and environmental monitoring.

 The sensor network can be moved from urban to rural setting, (they are mobile) and different types of visualization can be made depending on the environment.
 Sensity is an open social sculpture that informs the world and creates new meaningful experiences.